top of page

 Odyssey, 102, Homer

-“Chez Nausicaa” is a dinner-performance based project that revisits the definition of ξενία (xenia) in the light of the current refugee situation while actualizing the practice of Ancient Greek hospitality and French Savoir-Vivre in contemporary society.
+“Chez Nausicaa” is a dinner-performance based project that revisits the definition of the Ancient Greek concept of ξενία (xenia) - this idea of generosity shown to those who are far from home.
+Tin the light of the current refugee situation.
 Xenia is one of the most important themes in The Odyssey.
 More than just being polite to strangers, it represents a set of rules and customs that define the guest-host relationship between two individuals or groups of people.
 In this reciprocal relation, the host had to show respect to the guests by providing them with food, drink, bath and gifts and treating them as if potentially a disguised divinity without never asking any question about their identity.
 In return, the guests had to show respect to the host by being courteous and, when ready, reveal his/her identity and share their story.
-The guest-host relationship is explored in a number of episodes throughout the Homeric epic but the episode of the Phaeacians offers the best illustration of an immaculate application of Xenia.

 “Chez Nausicaa” in Athens was developed with the support of the French Embassy, Nicos A. Vernicos and the Contemporary Art Foundation (USA).